Helpful List of Organizations:

 Exam Update:

-Currently, the Uniform CPA Exam is comprised of four (4) mandatory sections:
+The Uniform CPA Exam is comprised of three required core sections:

 Examination Credits

-Currently, Florida exam candidates must pass all four sections of the CPA Examination within a rolling eighteen-month period, which begins on the NASBA grade release date for the first test section passed.
+Currently, Florida exam candidates must pass all the three core and one discipline sections of the CPA Examination within a rolling thirty-month period, which begins on the NASBA grade release date for the first test section passed.

 Credit Relief Initiative